nicholaseager/nicholaseager.github.io/_posts/2021-01-05-getting-to-vietnam-during-the-pandemic.markdown

 ## Taking Off

 After spending what seemed like an eternity talking with the Korean Airlines staff in Chicago, who seemed to think there was no way I could possibly be flying to Vietnam at that time, I finally received my boarding pass.
-The checked and double-checked every single piece of paperwork and cross-referenced them with each other for legitimacy.
+They checked and double-checked every single piece of paperwork and cross-referenced them with each other for legitimacy.
 What an enormous relief it was to finally be done with that.
 But the journey, and all of its complications, had only just begun.

 ## Landing

 Upon landing in Ho Chi Minh City and going through immigration, I was asked only to show my hotel reservation and my Covid-19 test.
 The staff did not even look at any details; they only waved passively, wanting to be done with work I assume.
 Korean Airlines in Chicago was thorough, but only so they wouldn't be liable.
 Having all of our preparations dismissed so easily back in Vietnam was a little aggravating, but again, only the beginning.
-One of the most notable moments after immigrating, was witnessing over 50 people in protective equipment.
+One of the most notable moments after immigrating, was witnessing over 50 people in protective hazmat suits.
 Not a single one of these people had the slightest idea that we (the only people in the airport at the time) were coming.
 After three hours of people running back-and-fourth trying to figure out what to do, I arrived at my quarantine hotel.

 ## Quarantine

+ As a foreigner, I was required to stay at a "government approved" hotel instead of the quarantine complex Vietnamese citizens used.
+The hotels seemed to be "approved" based on their relationship with the government or how much they bribed.
+As a foreigner, we pay nearly $1500 for two weeks of quarantine, while the complex is free.
 Staying at the quarantine hotel was pretty normal, for the first two days.
 I had a daily routine of eating, studying Vietnamese, working on editing a video, and working out.
 After the second day, there was a power surge that fried my laptop.
 I didn't bring any books or anything else to do for the next 12 days.
 So I had to be a bit creative to not lose my mind.

 <div class="gallery" data-columns="3">
     <img src="https://d10smlm4r150o9.cloudfront.net/blog/vi/2020/quarantine/calendar.jpg">